kane50613/github-as-a-blog/README.md

    - Homepage URL: `<Base URL of your website>`
    - Authorization callback URL: `<Base URL of your website>/api/auth`
 3. Click on "Register application", and you will get the `Client ID` and `Client Secret`.

+### Next.js Caching Strategy

+To adhere to Next.js caching rules, dynamic functions, such as getUser, must be converted into server actions to resolve the issue, using the [useUser](src/hooks/use-user.ts) hook to fetch the user data on the client-side.

 ### Bypassing the Rate Limit (Optional)